Braves beat Mariners, alone in 1st for first time all year

 Carlos Santana homered twice for the Mariners, and J.P.
 Crawford also connected.

+Braves starter Charlie Morton (8-5) allowed four runs in 6 1/3 innings.
 Grossman had three hits and two RBIs.

-Charlie Morton (8-5) allowed four runs in 6 1/3 innings.
+“I can’t say enough about (Grossman) — just the professional he is, how he shows up every day and he’s ready to go,” Snitker said.
+“Even if he’s not in the starting lineup, he’s always ready.
+We’ve been very fortunate this year that those guys at the back end of the lineup have done a lot of damage for us.”

 Swanson gave Atlanta a 2-0 lead in the first with a two-run homer off Robbie Ray (12-9), who gave up four runs in five innings.